A Review of Eric Bechard’s Thistle Restaurant in McMinnville

 If such appetizers suggest a round of indulgence, there are always leaner options, including a high summer offering of lusciously ripe heirloom tomatoes, crunchy green beans, and a perky sprinkling of blue cheese; and another dish drawing from native grounds–a satiny corn soup, enriched by lime yogurt and pimento, a mélange that combines natural sweetness, a jolt of sour, and aromatic smokiness.

 There are roughly twice as many starters as entrées, the slim list of four main courses part of the restaurant’s unassuming ways.
 Bechard loves to work with rabbit, and he finds surprisingly meaty legs to pair with bacon and green beans; or with fingerlings and carrots and a light slathering of honey.
 Another favorite from the kitchen is a plate of gnocchi, garnished in one incarnation with firm lobster mushrooms cooked to an appropriate sponginess, in another with black trumpet mushrooms, leeks, and a fine sheep cheese that lent a true forest note to the pasta.
-One of the few flaws I sensed here was that on both occasions the gnocchi were somewhat overcooked, resulting in a mushiness that took away from their normal springiness.
+One of the few flaws I sensed here was that on both occasions the gnocchi was somewhat overcooked, resulting in a mushiness that took away from their normal springiness.
 As if to confirm Bechard’s locovore allegiances, there’s a pork loin on the menu and you can be sure that that pig hails from no farther than the next hill.

 Bechard does honest work with fish: a perfectly done petrale sole blends nicely with a handful of shelled crawfish and more of those lobster mushrooms.
 Here they serve for both a marine linguistic joke and a sympathetic marriage.
 Bechard clearly has his favorite ingredients, and he’ll spin variations on the same item up and down the list: those crunchy red-orange lobster mushrooms appear in several dishes.

-The desert selection inevitably bars your selecting: frequently only one choice per evening is available, a reasonable solution to many problems.
+The dessert selection inevitably bars your selecting: frequently only one choice per evening is available, a reasonable solution to many problems.
 Most recently Thistle offered a blueberry clafoutis, a blend of Francophile orthodoxy and Oregon summer sweetness.
 This flan-like sweet can take to almost any fruit, and on another occasion they served a lemon and huckleberry version.
 The flavors were certainly nice, though the batter was a bit too firm for my taste.
 I think clafoutis is best when it’s somewhat runny, and served with a dollop of crème fraîche or even with warm cream.

 McMinnville is the kind of town where numerous citizens have dirt on their boots, and that dirt is often from soil nurturing choice grapes.
 Given its location you know that many diners at Thistle, like those at other places in the area such as Nick’s, Tina’s, the Joel Palmer House, and Farm to Fork, are savvy about their wines, so like them Thistle sports a list that is not only superb but an oenophile’s liberal education.
 At the next table I noticed a guy eating his dinner with a baseball cap on, but he’s wasn’t a rube—just the winemaker at a nearby vineyard, one of the best in the state.